 Pedicure Chair Liners

 Pedicure basins are notoriously difficult to fully sanitize.
-The jets and drainage system can harbor biofilm — a layer of bacteria that builds up in the pipes.
+The jets and drainage system can harbor biofilm, a layer of bacteria that builds up in the pipes over time.
 The safest solution is a single-use plastic liner placed inside the basin for every client, so your feet never touch a surface that has touched anyone else's.

-Our Lexor Privé pedicure chairs use disposable hygiene liners for every service, along with full chair sanitization between clients.
+Our Oro Luxury pedicure chairs use disposable hygiene liners for every service, along with full chair sanitization between clients.

 7 Things to Check Before Sitting Down